-If you are helping someone prepare a will or add to their existing will, please use this wording:
+If you are helping someone prepare a Will or add to their existing Will, use the following suggested wording:

 “I give to Presbyterian Support Upper South Island the sum of $XXX (or the residue of my estate, or a percentage of my estate) for its general purposes.
 I declare that the official receipt of Presbyterian Support Upper South Island will be sufficient receipt and discharge for my trustees.”

 We asked Tracy Yarrell of Duncan Cotterill law firm what advice she would give to people considering leaving a bequest to their favourite charity.
 Her response?
 “Use a lawyer”.